who believes in the Nordic model?

 Harriet Harman: Labour politician.

 Caroline Lucas: Green Party MP.
 Most of her party disagree with her on this issue.
+Apparently she has changed her mind and no longer supports the Nordic model.

 Dr Maddy Coy: from Florida University.